Home

 DIAL SECURITY

-Telephone access to computers and other hardware is growing exponentially.
+Telephone access to computers and other hardware is grown over the years.
 Paralleling this is also the growth in illegal access.
 The reasons for this illegal access range from outright piracy to vandalism by current or ex-employees.
 Many times simply finding an open modem presents an open challenge to hacker groups, which often results in the intentional or unintentional corruption of some files.

 The requirement for caller authentication crosses every size of business and every industry line.
 Some of the main requirements for caller authentication in today's world are:

 2. Securing maintenance ports.
-This is the fastest growing requirement.
-As such, Security is also a part of many CPS remote access products.
+Security is also a part of many other CPS remote access products.

-4. To add hardware to current password system to meet the requirement of "Two Factor Authentication".
+4. To add hardware to current password system to meet the requirement for "Two Factor Authentication".

 CPS manufactures a number of different dial security products that are primarily used to AUTHENTICATE the caller and deny access to unauthorized callers.